-Unless the rent is directly deposited into a financial institution, park managers must provide a receipt to the tenant for their rent in advance and any bond money within three working days.
-The receipt should state:
+Unless the rent is directly deposited into a financial institution, park operators must provide the tenant with a receipt for any payment of rent in advance and any bond money within three (3) working days.

 The receipt should state:

 Security bonds are limited to the cost of four weeks' rent.

 An additional pet bond of up to $260 can be charged for keeping a pet capable of carrying parasites that can affect humans.
 This bond can be charged to meet fumigation costs but can't be charged.
 Tenants must not be charged a pet bond for an assistance dog.

 The bond money cannot stay in the park operator’s bank account.
 It must be lodged with the Bond Administrator within 14 days of receiving the payment.

 When a long‑stay tenant pays a security bond, the park operator must give the tenant a receipt showing:

 A long-stay tenant can only be charged additional fees (other than rent or a bond) during the tenancy if the fees are permitted under the Residential Parks Act and regulations and are set out in the long-stay agreement.